getmimo/coding-challenge/mobile-challenge.md

 }
 ```

 Each object in the content array represents a text snippet, each of which can have a different color.
-If the `input` object exists, it represents the range where the user has to type in the expected input.
+If the `input` object exists, it represents the range where the user needs to type in the expected input.
 In this example, the user has to input "World" in order to proceed to the next lesson.
-If an input interaction exists, and the user hasn't typed in the correct input yet, disable the button.
-As soon as the input is the correct text, enable the button so the user can proceed to the next lesson.
-If there's no input interaction, the button should always be enabled.
+If there's an input interaction in the lesson and the user hasn't typed in the correct input yet, disable the button.
+As soon as the input is the correct text, enable the button to allow the user to go on to the next lesson.
+If there's no input interaction, keep the button enabled.

-Here's an example of how this lesson could look like:
+Here's an example of how such a lesson might look:

 <img width="217" alt="challengedisplay" src="https://user-images.githubusercontent.com/964691/39253366-fe542ad0-48a7-11e8-98c4-8e1c2c6a470d.PNG">